Trinity: New Testament

-According to Januariy and Fee, while the developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, the New Testament contains several Trinitarian formulas, including Matthew 28:19, 2 Corinthians 13:14, Ephesians 4:4–6, 1 Peter 1:2, and Revelation 1:4–6.
 James Barker argues that important aspects of Trinitarianism are present in the New Testament, with an economic Trinity being present in the Gospel of John.
+Harold W. Attridge (Yale Divinity School) and C. K. Barrett note its presence in John, which provided the foundation for the doctrine.
+According to C. Kavin Rowe, Luke's identification of Jesus with the God of Israel compels a description of Christology in Trinitarian terms.
+Rowe also finds Trinitarian reasoning in the Epistle to the Hebrews and the Pauline epistles.
+According to Larry Hurtado, while the developed doctrine of the Trinity is not explicit in its books, the New Testament possesses a triadic understanding of God and several Trinitarian formulas, including Matthew 28:19, 2 Corinthians 13:13, Ephesians 4:4–6, 1 Peter 1:2, and Revelation 1:4–6.
 Reflection by early Christians on passages such as the Great Commission: "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit" and Paul the Apostle's blessing: "The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all", lead to attempts to articulate the relationship between the Father, Son, and Holy Spirit.

 Eventually, the diverse references to God, Jesus, and the Spirit found in the New Testament were brought together to form the concept of the Trinity—one Godhead subsisting in three persons and one substance.
 The concept of the Trinity was used to oppose alternative views of how the three are related and to defend the church against charges of worshiping two or three gods.